-- We obtained an understanding of the Group and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with Management, independent research and our accumulated knowledge and experience of the industry. - We determined the principal laws and regulations relevant to the Group in this regard to be those arising from the LSE Main Market listing rules, FCA rules and BVI Business Companies Act. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the Group with those laws and regulations.
-These procedures included, but were not limited to: - Discussions with Management regarding compliance with laws and regulations by the Group and all components; - o Reviewing board minutes; and - o Review of regulatory news announcements made. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that there was potential for management bias in relation to the impairment of mines under development assets and we addressed this by challenging the assumptions and judgements made by management when auditing that significant accounting estimate. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; discussing with management as to whether there had been any instances or suspicions of fraud within the subsidiaries and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+- We obtained an understanding of the Group and the sector in which it operates to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
+We obtained our understanding in this regard through discussions with management, independent research and our accumulated knowledge and experience of the industry. - We determined the principal laws and regulations relevant to the Group in this regard to be those arising from the LSE Main Market listing rules and BVI Business Companies Act. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the Group with those laws and regulations.
+These procedures included, but were not limited to: - Discussions with management regarding compliance with laws and regulations by the Group; - o Reviewing board minutes; and - o Review of regulatory news announcements made. - We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls that there was potential for management bias in relation to the impairment of mines under development assets and we addressed this by challenging the assumptions and judgements made by management when auditing that significant accounting estimate. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals;

+reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.